Topic 3.1: Variables & Assignments | AP CSP Big Idea 3 | APCSExamPrep.com

 After this lesson, you will be able to:

-• Update a variable using its own current value (x = x + 1)
+• Update a variable using its own current value, knowing the right side is evaluated first

 • Swap two variables correctly using a temporary variable